m-d-johnson/pronouns-faq/README.md

 # Pronouns: FAQs (Full Version)

+This list of FAQs was written to accompany communication to an organisation's employees on how to list their pronouns on their email and instant messenger tools.
+It's not intended to cover all the questions that may arise

 ## Why do we want to list pronouns?

 ### **Why should I do this?**

-To some people, it matters.
 It’s a really easy way to show allyship to transgender and non-binary colleagues and normalise a practice that helps them.
 The more people who do this, the less obvious it is for a transgender, nonbinary, or questioning person to need to out themselves by being the only person to list them.

 ### **Why does it matter to anyone?**